Make Orange & Clove Pomander Balls, Easy Holiday Throwback Craft!

 To make these beautiful pomanders, simply pierce the orange with something sharp first like the end of a skewer or sharp nail, and then insert your cloves.
 It could not be easier!

-As the orange dries you’ll notice the beautiful spicy fragrance.
+As the orange dries, you’ll notice the beautiful spicy fragrance.
 The combo of citrus and clove smell quite heavenly. 🥰

 Make pomander balls into a beautiful last-minute and inexpensive centerpiece.

 For this simple arrangement, I picked up a few FREE Christmas tree trimmings I spotted by the Christmas tree lot of my Home Depot and placed them at the bottom of a large wooden dough bowl.
-I then added some flameless LED candles like these and arranged my pomander balls and some cinnamon sticks around the candles.
+I then added some flameless LED candles and arranged my pomander balls and some cinnamon sticks around the candles.
 So easy!

 The festive table runner I am using here is just a plaid blanket scarf from my closet!
 I love when things can have dual uses like that.